-The Non-executive Director(s) are the members of the Audit Committee.
-The Committee meets twice a year to consider the scope of the annual audit and the interim financial statements and to assess the effectiveness of the Group’s system of internal controls.
+The Audit Committee meets twice a year to consider the scope of the annual audit and the interim financial statements and to assess the effectiveness of the Group’s system of internal controls.
 It reviews the results of the external audit, its cost effectiveness and the objectives of the auditor.
 Given the size of the Group, the Audit Committee considers an internal audit function is not currently justified.
-The Audit Committee is chaired by Iain Gray CBE.
+The Audit Committee is chaired by Susan Bowen.

-The Non-executive Director(s) are the members of the Remuneration Committee.
+The Non-executive Directors are the members of the Remuneration Committee.
 It meets at least once a year to determine Company policy on senior Executive remuneration, to make detailed recommendations to the Board regarding the remuneration packages of the Executive Directors and to consider awards under the Group’s option schemes.
 The Chief Executive Officer is consulted on remuneration packages and policy but does not attend discussions regarding his own package.

 The principal business and financial risks have been identified and control procedures implemented.
-The Board acknowledges its responsibility for reviewing the effectiveness of the systems that are in place to manage risk and to provide reasonable but not absolute assurance with regard to the safeguarding of the Group’s assets against misstatement or loss.
+The Board acknowledges its responsibility for reviewing the effectiveness of the systems that are in place to manage risk and to provide reasonable but not absolute assurance with regard to the safeguarding of the Group’s assets against misstatement.

 The key elements of the system of internal control are: